mrinals13/my_C_scripts/README.md

 # my_C_scripts

-Sample scripts written in C
+Below are my scripts written in C

+1. IOT_j.ino
+	*script to show the humidity and temperature of the observed system